-Sexual Harassment At Work?
+Sexual Harassment at Work in New York?
 It's Not OK.
-Robert Wisniewski, Esq. from NYC
+Robert Wisniewski, Esq.

 Federal, state and local laws protect employees from being harassed because of that person’s sex.
 Sexual harassment can take on many forms and depends on the context: it may be a demand for a sexual favor by one’s superior in exchange for a promotion or preferential treatment (known as a quid pro quo), or it may be an atmosphere or an environment created by one’s superiors or coworkers, in which one feels very uncomfortable because of one’s sex (known as a hostile work environment).
 Sexual harassment may take the form of one isolated but extreme incident (such as exposing oneself to others or groping someone’s genital areas at an office party), or it may be a series of incidents, acts or comments of a sexual nature or comments about the opposite sex.
 Men as well as women may be victims of sexual harassment, and the victim and the harasser may be of the same sex.